MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/prompt-flow-tools/python-tool.md

 ---
-title: Python tool for flows in Azure AI Studio
+title: Python tool for flows in Azure AI Foundry portal
 titleSuffix: Azure AI Foundry
-description: This article introduces you to the Python tool for flows in Azure AI Studio.
+description: This article introduces you to the Python tool for flows in Azure AI Foundry portal.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom: ignite-2023, devx-track-python, build-2024